hackclub/OnBoard/projects/Macropad/README.md

 # Macropad

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
-This This is a Macropad, which is basically a 13 key keyboard.
+This is a Macropad, which is basically a 13 key keyboard.
 After programming, it will help me with shortcuts for softwares like CAD.

 <!-- How much is it going to cost? -->
 The order total is $32.26